mwittig/hackathon/node-red-ui/README.md

 ### Installation of node-red plugins

 Make sure `node-red` has been run once.
+Note, a patched version of the node-red-composer plugin is used which add getAll/resolveAll functionality for the retrieve action.

 ```
 cd ~/.node-red
-npm install node-red-contrib-composer
+npm install ~/hackathon/node-red-ui/node-red-contrib-composer-0.0.10.tgz
 npm install node-red-dashboard
 ```